 5 miles, Gain 4200′, Loss 5510′, elevation 6200′

 I contemplated leaving my pack near the site while I went back for my hat, then decided it was best to take all my belongings with me back to a road crossing.
-I would try to get a ride into town from there, negating the last 3 miles of the trail.
-Otherwise, I would have to climb back up the hill a second time.
-As I already planned to hike this whole stretch a second time, on my return to complete the loop, it didn’t seem to matter.
+I would try to get a ride into town from there, negating the last 3 miles of the trail into town.
+Otherwise, I would have needed to climb back up the big hill a second time.
+As I already planned to hike this whole stretch a second time, on my return to complete the loop, it didn’t matter.
 I ended up retracing my steps 2.5 miles for the hat, but at least I found it.
-I walked the road for about a mile until I got a ride from a nice lady on her way to work and with her toddler in the back.
-I love rides from moms!
-She dropped me off at the cheapest hotel in town, which also offered a hiker discount.
+I then walked the paved road for about a mile until I got a ride from a nice lady on her way to work, with her toddler in the back.
+I loved getting rides from moms!
+At my request, she dropped me off at the cheapest hotel in town, which also offered a nice hiker discount.

 She retired early, since she had just flown in from the East Coast.
 Jet lag, I know the feeling.
-I walked next door to the brewery to buy an overly priced can of a local stout to take to the hotel’s hot tub…yes, even budget hotels in TC have hot tubs!
+I walked next door to the brewery to buy an overly priced can of a local stout to take to the hotel’s hot tub…yes, even budget hotels in TC had hot tubs!
 So clutch.
 I just wanted something cold to sip while I soaked in the hot water.
-It sure felt good to immerse myself in the warmth, especially after the cold and rain.
+It sure felt amazing to immerse myself in the warmth, especially after the cold and rain.
 This day was like hitting a reset button.
-I felt so eager to hike the rest of the TRT, the final leg of my Pacific Coast Bigfoot Crest Rim Trail.
+I was so eager to hike the rest of the TRT, the final leg of my Pacific Coast Bigfoot Crest Rim Trail!